anqizhou13/DGRP/Guide.md

 ```

-Doing this, you can access to all _protocol objects calling list_protocol elements:
+Doing this, you can access  all _protocol objects calling list_protocol elements:

 ```python